PayDevs/awesome-oss-monetization/approaches/memberspace.md

 > WARN: this is still work in progress!

-# Monetization via Paid Memberspace
+# Monetization via Paid Community Access
-AKA: Paid Access, Paid Community, Private Community
+AKA: Paid Memberspace, Paid Access, Private Community

 Contributions made from private persons to OSS projects in order to get access to the maintainers, contributors, or a larger community related to the OSS.
 These are often recurring payments for every month of access.